 \section{Error correcting conditions}

-A quantum error correcting code is designed to correct any error from a \emph{correctable error set} $\mathcal{E}$.
+A quantum error-correcting code is designed to correct any error from a \emph{correctable error set} $\mathcal{E}$.
 During the runtime of this procedure, by construction, the code is changed at every instant.
-However, we would like for all the instantaneous codes to still be able to correct $\mathcal{E}$.
+However, we would like for all the instantaneous codes still to be able to correct $\mathcal{E}$.
 In this section, we derive sufficient conditions on the codes to preserve the correctability of $\mathcal{E}$.
-Formally, we define a correctable set as the following:
+Formally, we define a correctable set as follows: